cerisara/mousetodon/README.md

 - **multiple accounts/instances** support, with fast switching between them with one-click.
 - Open-source and not dependent on any 3rd-party library, especially Google ones.

-Target features not implement yet:

-- Search in toots
-- Various language advanced features (words clouds, clustering...)
-(I'm in NLP after all !)

 Current limitations:

-- Does not show user details
-- Does not allow (yet) to reblog (in progress... but you can boost !)
 - Does not support content warnings, nor media uploads
+- Does not show some user details

 -----------